rayepps/oapispec/README.md

 spec = schema.register(add_book).generate()
 ```

-## Futher Examples
+### Futher Examples
 The best place to look is the `end_to_end` test in [tests/end_to_end_test.py](https://github.com/rayepps/oapispec/blob/develop/tests/end_to_end_test.py).
 This is always kept up to date as a strong example and test of what is possible.
 Note that you can see the expected output of a generated schema in [tests/assets/expected_full_schema_result.json](https://github.com/rayepps/oapispec/blob/develop/tests/assets/expected_full_schema_result.json).
-This can give you an idea of how the individual doc decorators work - both on their own and together - to produce the open api spec.
+This can give you an idea of how the doc decorators work - both on their own and together - to produce the open api spec.

+## Contributions & Issues
+Both are welcome and encouraged!
+For any problems your having add an issue in github.
+If your interested in contributing take a look at the [contributing doc](https://github.com/rayepps/oapispec/blob/develop/docs/CONTRIBUTING.md).
+If your interested in contributing you will probably want to know how to run/test/modify the project locally so checkout the [developing doc](https://github.com/rayepps/oapispec/blob/develop/docs/DEVELOPING.md)